Hack+Startup with Facebook: Joe Carrafa of Etsy

 While your killer features may vary, it’s important to identify what your team is really itching for and then build accordingly.

-Etsy’s now at a point where its team of forty Ops Team members are managing 10,000 inbound weekly emails.
-But as they continue to grow, the hope is to leverage Compass and other internal tools in order to have the same-sized team handle the increased volume of customer requests.
+Etsy’s now at a point where its 40 Ops Team members are managing 10,000 inbound weekly emails.
+But as they continue to grow, the hope is to leverage Compass and other internal tools in order to have the same size team handle the increased volume of customer requests.
 To do this in your own company, to scale well on the human capital side of the business, you’ll need to create technology that’s fundamentally designed to help people be more productive.
 This is why Joe describes successful internal tools as the intersection of people and technology.